-Thanks to a generous grant from a donor, Inner City-Inner Child has the privilege this year of providing copies of A to Z: The Real DC to hundreds of children in DC’s early childhood centers and classrooms.
+Thanks to a generous grant from a donor, Inner City-Inner Child has the privilege this year of providing copies of A to Z: The Real DC to thousands of children in DC’s early childhood centers and classrooms.
 We have also incorporated the book into our Dancing With Books curriculum.
 Our ultimate goal is to make this wonderful book available to every preschooler in DC.

 Here are our suggestions for enjoying A to Z: The Real DC with your child this summer: